moozer/ealtechevents/builditdays.md

 I want to come, now what?
 -----------------------------

-We will announce the tech talks on our [meetup page](https://www.meetup.com/EAL-tech-events/events/242585150/).
+We will announce the events on our [meetup page](https://www.meetup.com/EAL-tech-events/events/242585150/).

 See the [information page]({{ site.baseurl }}/information) for venue details.